 But you got to the closing, and everything was not fine.

 Andrea: No, it was not.
 We got ready to sign the paperwork, and the lender said they could not underwrite the loan because they were missing some information on their end.
 We were unable to close.
 So I was there with my cashier's check, and I couldn't get my condo.
 I couldn't move in.

 Good grief.
 Were you crushed?

 Andrea: I was disappointed — mostly in the lender.
 I feel like they dropped the ball.
 Worst of all, I was staying in an Airbnb until I closed on the condo, and my time was up there.
 I had no place to go.

 So you had no mortgage and no home.
 What did you do?

 Andrea: Thankfully, my agent was able to talk to the seller, and they let me move into the condo immediately and rent it until I could buy it.
 My agent also helped me find a local lender, a local bank.
-The condo association recommended them, too, and said there were several other people in the building who had gotten mortgages from them.
+The condo association recommended them, too, and said several other people in the building had gotten mortgages from them.

 Things went better with the local bank?